 A recent trend in logistics has seen the diminishing number of 3PL firms, but growth in size.
 As an increasing amount of companies consolidate, it’s more vital than ever to stand out.

 It goes without saying that the more specific your solutions meet a customer’s needs, the more likely you are to make a sale.
 So instead of being a middle-of-the-pack general provider, it’s much better to be a leader in a specific field.

 4. Build Targeted Lists for Prospecting

 Now that you’ve identified your target market you can fuel your pipeline with new contacts matching the characteristics of your best buyers.
 Since these contacts are similar to your best buyers, they’re likely to have a need for your product or service, whether they know it or not.

 To drive success it’s important to create a personalized connection with your leads.
-Building out targeted lists will help ensure your prospecting approach is relevant.
+Building out targeted sales prospect lists will help ensure your prospecting approach is relevant.

 5. Spend More Time Selling and Less Time Researching

 The U.S. Department of Labor projects up to a 40% turnover rate in corporate America, meaning contact data that was valid last month may not be accurate this month.
 Partner with a data provider to ensure you have accurate contact and detailed background information at your fingertips at all times.

 With access to on-demand email addresses and direct-dial phone numbers, not only will you have the ability to reach leads faster, you won’t have to search for bits and pieces of information on Google, LinkedIn, and other sites.